 Central Abingdon Regeneration Framework

-The review will be closely aligned to the development of Abingdon’s Neighbourhood Plan, which is being led by the Abingdon Neighbourhood Development Plan Steering Group, which includes members of the town council.
+Production of the CARF has been closely aligned to the development of Abingdon’s Neighbourhood Plan, which is being led by the Abingdon Neighbourhood Development Plan Steering Group, which includes members of the town council.

 If you have any queries please contact the CARF team on: